OZTaekOppa/EasyFM/README.md

 # EasyFM
-# _EasyFM_: An easy software suite for file manipulation of Next Generation Sequencing data on desktops
+# _EasyFM_: An easy software suite for file manipulation of Next Generation Sequencing data

 Hyungtaek Jung and Daniel Ortiz-Barrientos